 Businesses generally are exposed to at least some risks, and lots of business face a multitude of significant risks which could have devastating consequences.
-Business insurance policies help Massachusetts businesses shield themselves from many of the risks they’re exposed to.
+Business insurance policies help Vermont businesses shield themselves from many of the risks they’re exposed to.

 Business policies are insurance policies that have been specifically crafted to meet the needs of businesses and other organizations (e.g. nonprofits).
 These policies are designated as “business insurance” or “commercial insurance” policies in order to distinguish them from “personal insurance” policies meant for individuals.

-Most Massachusetts businesses ought to have commercial insurance in place.
+Most Vermont businesses ought to have commercial insurance in place.
 After all, few businesses have no risk exposure and many would be devastated if they faced a worst-case scenario with no insurance in place.

 In addition to businesses, nonprofit organizations and governments often also need insurance.
 Many are able to find commercial insurance policies that meet their needs, especially if they look for policies with the help of an insurance agent who specializes in this form of insurance.

 Although most businesses face at least a few risks, the exact risks that businesses face are highly varied.
 To help protect against lots of different risks, insurers have a large number of insurance policies that they offer.
 These provide property, liability and other protections.

 Some of the more common commercial policies that are used to protect property include:

 Some liability coverages that insurance companies make available are:

 In addition to broad professional liability insurance, there's also errors and omissions (E&O) insurance, and directors and officers (D&O) insurance.
 These are specialized forms of professional liability coverage.